Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Introduction

 We demonstrate the effectiveness of our approach through extensive computational experiments on both real and synthetic instances.
-We compare the performance of our algorithm with two of the most powerful commercial solvers \texttt{CPLEX} and \texttt{Gurobi} and an academic open-source software \texttt{quadprogIP}~\cite{xia2020globally}.
-Our algorithm successfully solved the earlier mentioned 317,584 instances of dimension 100 within \textbf{3 days} using 32 processors in parallel.
-For the three instances of dimension 841, our algorithm is able to solve them in \textbf{a few minutes} on a standard laptop.
-On a variety of randomly generated instances of dimension 100 to 500, our algorithm also exhibits superior performance with remarkable differences.
+We compare the performance of our algorithms with two of the most powerful commercial solvers \texttt{CPLEX} and \texttt{Gurobi} and an academic open-source software \texttt{quadprogIP} \cite{xia2020globally}.
+Our algorithm successfully solves the earlier-mentioned 317,584 instances of dimension {$k=78$} within \textbf{3 days} using 32 processors in parallel.
+For the three instances of dimension {$k=819$}, our algorithm is able to solve them in \textbf{a few minutes} on a standard laptop.
+On a set of randomly generated instances of dimension 100 to 500, our algorithm also exhibits superior performance compared with other solvers.

 The paper is organized as follows.
-In~\Cref{sec:DNN} we study properties of the DNN relaxation~\eqref{prob:dnnrelax}, show its connection with Shor's relaxation, and discuss the computation of valid bound from inexact SDP solutions.
-In~\Cref{sec:cuts} we review the cutting plane method for the reference value problem, propose new cuts based on DNN relaxation, and show its connection with Konno's cut.
-In~\Cref{sec:cuttingplane} we describe in detail our algorithm.
-In~\Cref{sec:experiments} we report numerical results.
+In~\Cref{sec:DNN}, we study the properties of the DNN relaxation~\eqref{prob:dnnrelax}, show its connection with {the Shor} relaxation, and discuss the computation of valid bounds from inexact SDP solutions.
+In~\Cref{sec:cuts}, we review the cutting plane methods for the reference value problem, propose new cuts based on {the} DNN relaxation, and show its connection with Konno's cut.
+In~\Cref{sec:cuttingplane} we describe our algorithm in detail.
+We report numerical results in~\Cref{sec:experiments}.
 In~\Cref{sec:conclusion} we conclude.
-For clarity of presentation, some details are moved to the Appendix.
+For clarity of the presentation, some details are moved into the Appendix.